allynt/django-singleton2/README.md

 `pyenv local 3.10.0`

-This should create a "django-singleton/.python-version" file.
+This should create a "django-singleton2/.python-version" file.

 ### poetry

-Python package managment is hard.
+Python package management is hard.
 There is also no one standard way of doing it.
-Like most developers, I started with **pip** and migrated to **pipenv** and toyed with **piptools** and embraced **poetry**.
+Like most developers, I started with **pip** and migrated to **pipenv** and toyed with **piptools** and embraced **poetry** and am intrigued by **pdm** (but dissappointed that [PEP582](https://peps.python.org/pep-0582/) was not endorsed - that would have made working w/ code inside _and_ outside Docker containers much easier).
 Poetry handles virtual environments and package dependency management as well as building and publishing code.
 To install it simply run:

 ```
 curl -sSL https://install.python-poetry.org | python3 -